 Central Michigan University (CMU) is offering its newly enhanced Master of Arts in Education degree with a focus on the Canadian college system which allows students to choose an emphasis area in College Teaching, Administration/Student Affairs, or Training & Development.

-This program is offered at select Ontario colleges – Durham, George Brown, Georgian, Humber, and Mohawk Colleges.
-Classes begin January 2019 for Georgian and George Brown locations.
+This program is offered at select Ontario colleges – Centennial (new!), Durham, George Brown, Georgian, Humber, and Mohawk Colleges, as well as a new fully online cohort option.

-Join Central Michigan University representatives to learn more about cohorts currently accepting enrollment for 2018/2019 start to the Master of Arts Degree in Education/Community College Concentration.
-Several on-site information sessions are being offered this Fall at various colleges.
+Join Central Michigan University representatives to learn more about cohorts currently accepting enrollment to the Master of Arts Degree in Education/Community College Concentration.
+Informational webinars are available to learn more.

 Click here for dates, times and to register for the information session.